tauri-apps/wry/README.md

 ## Platform-specific notes

-All platforms uses [tao](https://github.com/tauri-apps/tao) to build the window, and wry re-export it as application module.
-Here are the underlying web engine each platform uses, and some dependencies you might need to install.
+All platforms use [tao](https://github.com/tauri-apps/tao) to build the window, and wry re-exports it as an application module.
+Here is the underlying web engine each platform uses, and some dependencies you might need to install.

 ### Linux

 Tao uses [gtk-rs](https://gtk-rs.org/) and its related libraries for window creation and wry also needs [WebKitGTK](https://webkitgtk.org/) for WebView.
-So please make sure following packages are installed:
+So please make sure the following packages are installed:

 #### Arch Linux / Manjaro: